stschiff/homepage-gatsby/src/data/resources.md

 ### Data

 * [Genotype files](https://edmond.mpdl.mpg.de/imeji/collection/VYYcdabcr2gO5K3x?q=) for the 20 ancient African genomes generated in [Wang et al.](https://advances.sciencemag.org/content/6/24/eaaz0183)
-* [BAM files](https://oc.gnz.mpg.de/owncloud/index.php/s/5TeIuQZpgQnfrM2) of the 10 ancient British genomes generated in [Schiffels et al. 2016](https://www.nature.com/articles/ncomms10408)
+* [BAM files](https://share.eva.mpg.de/index.php/s/3stgr9wNLAM8Bte) of the 10 ancient British genomes generated in [Schiffels et al. 2016](https://www.nature.com/articles/ncomms10408)
-* [BAM files](https://oc.gnz.mpg.de/owncloud/index.php/s/EgVB24wWFZiHQ9u) of the three individuals with genome-wide data analysed in [Schuenemann et al. 2017](https://www.nature.com/articles/ncomms15694)
+* [BAM files](https://share.eva.mpg.de/index.php/s/cwaqWbMHR64Fr3Q) of the three individuals with genome-wide data analysed in [Schuenemann et al. 2017](https://www.nature.com/articles/ncomms15694)
 * [Genotype data](https://edmond.mpdl.mpg.de/imeji/collection/DZ77Fi_Dqj6TloxA) of the present-day Siberian individuals described in [Flegontov et al. 2019](https://www.nature.com/articles/s41586-019-1251-y)

 ### Teaching Material

+*Disclaimer: These courses are currently _not_ designed to "just work" if you run them at home.
+They are dependent on data that I provided to workshop participants at the time, and specific softare to be installed.
+Nevertheless, they may provide useful resources for some readers even outside of the original teaching context, that's why I'm posting them here.*

 -   May 2019: Six-hour practical course on "Computational Population Genetics" at the University of Jena, Germany,